The Shadow of Death

-The Shadow of Death is a religious painting by William Holman Hunt, on which he worked from 1870 to 1873, during his second trip to the Holy Land.
+The Shadow of Death is a religious painting by the English painter William Holman Hunt, on which he worked from 1870 to 1873, during his second trip to the Holy Land.
 It depicts Jesus as a young man prior to his ministry, working as a carpenter.
 He is shown stretching his arms after sawing wood.
 The shadow of his outstretched arms falls on a wooden spar on which carpentry tools hang, creating a "shadow of death" prefiguring the crucifixion.
+The arch of the window also creates a natural halo around the head of Christ.
 His mother Mary is depicted from behind, gazing up at the shadow, having been looking into a box in which she has kept the gifts given by the Magi.

 Background and interpretation

 In 1850 Hunt's colleague John Everett Millais had already portrayed Jesus as a budding carpenter, helping his father as a young boy.
 Millais' painting, Christ in the House of his Parents, had been viciously attacked by critics because of the alleged squalour of the workshop.
 Hunt repeats many features of Millais's painting, but emphasises Jesus' physical health and muscularity.

 Hunt's portrayal of Jesus as a hard-working adult craftsman and labourer was also probably influenced by Thomas Carlyle who repeatedly emphasised the spiritual value of honest labour.
 It also corresponds to the emergence of Muscular Christianity, the view of writers Charles Kingsley, Thomas Hughes and others, who promoted physical strength and health as well as a vigorous pursuit of Christian ideals in personal and political life.
 Carlyle had strongly criticised Hunt's earlier depiction of Jesus in The Light of the World, identifying it as a "papistical" picture because it showed Jesus in regal clothing.
 The portrayal of Mary's thriftiness (by carefully "saving" the gifts) also fits the emphasis on working class financial responsibility promoted by contemporary evangelical publications such as The British Workman.

 The painting contains detailed typological symbolism, referring to the theological significance of Christ's role and identity.
 This may be related to Millais's contemporaneous Victory O Lord!.